There isn’t much to ’em and they are actually quite unsightly, but they make some cool photos.

 - No settings

-- Expensive to use
+- A bit expensive to use

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.